Last updated 5th July, 2018

 This decision to do so personalizes this book and highlights in devastating clarity the reality that these people faced.
 He tells their stories to ensure what they went through and the events that took place at Angel Meadow are not forgotten or are they glossed over within history.

 This was a slum made up of lodgings scattered around the small area, room upon room on top of each other filled to the brim with families trying to survive.
-Factories and shops were the only interruption to the cramped living conditions.
-A slum run by large angry and violent men who operated together, keeping the fear alive by ensuring regular fights and common place confrontations took place day or night.
+Factories and shops were the only interruptions to the cramped living conditions.
+A slum run by large angry and violent men who operated together, keeping the fear alive by ensuring regular fights and commonplace confrontations took place day or night.

 Men who had no fear, no time for consequences and no compassion for others.
 They attacked the residents of the slum and extended their aggression and violence to the police who tried to patrol the area but who had little to no control over the collections of individuals who lived there.